scilus/nf-scil/docs/SUBWORKFLOWS.md

 > There are different types of operator depending on your needs.
 For a complete list, please refer to the nextflow documentation: : https://www.nextflow.io/docs/latest/operator.html#

 > [!WARNING]
-> The same applies to workflows, we can link modules to workflows and vice versa.
+> The same applies to workflows, you can link modules to workflows and vice versa.

-At the same time, we need to edit the version files of our various modules.
-To do this, the first thing to do in the main is to create an empty channel:
+At the same time, you need to edit the version files of our various modules.
+The first thing to do in the main is to create an empty channel:

 ```
 ch_versions = Channel.empty()
 ```

-Then, at the end of each module, we incorporate the module version into the channel version.
+Then, at the end of each module, incorporate the module version into the channel version.

 ```
 channel_module2 = <MODULE1>.out.<output>